NOMAD (group): 2021–2022: Pre-debut activities

-2023–present: Introduction, debut with Nomad and first single album
+2023–2026: Introduction, debut and disbandment

 On December 20, 2023, Nomad Entertainment released the profile mood video of the five members (Note: In order of the released of NOMAD's profile mood video: Sangha, Doy, One, Rivr, and Junho.) on their official YouTube channel who would debut after two years of preparation.
 On December 27, Nomad announced that they would be pre-releasing some of the group's songs ahead of their official debut.
 The next day, the performance video of NOMAD's first pre-release track "Lights On" was released.

 On January 12, 2024, NOMAD released the lyric video of their second pre-released track "Eye 2 Eye".
 On January 24, the group released another lyric video for their third pre-released track "Automatic".

 On February 2, 2024, Nomad announced the debut date of NOMAD to be on February 28, by releasing the group's scheduler and the title of eponymous EP, Nomad and its double lead single "No Pressure" and "California Love".
 They would also release another two tracks "Oasis" and "Let Me Love You" on February 9 and 23, respectively.
 On February 28, Nomad held both a media showcase in the morning and fan showcase in the evening at Seongam Art Hall in Gangnam District, Seoul to commemorate the release of their debut EP.
 On the same day, NOMAD officially debuted and released the music video of "No Pressure".
 While the music video of "California Love" was released on March 13.

 On September 11, 2024, Nomad announced that NOMAD would be releasing their first single album in October 2024.
 On September 20, the group announced Call Me Back as the title of their first single album to be released on October 9.

+On January 12, 2026, Nomad announced that NOMAD would be ceasing all group activities.
+The agency cited internal management conditions as the primary reason for the decision, which followed extensive discussions with the five members.
+While group activities have concluded, the agency stated that the members would transition into individual careers and requested continued support for their future endeavors.